UMAprotocol/UMIPs/UMIPs/Add uTVL_KPI_SGT as price identifier.md

 •	SharedStake may leverage its community and/or its reputation by minting TVL Options for its token which can be redeemed to a token amount as determined by the TVL of the protocol at the expiry point.
 •	A protocol community member, token holder, voter, or proximal Defi protocol participant may be gifted a TVL option by a protocol as an incentive to build the TVL of the protocol within the option timeframe and redeem at expiry.
 •	Any user may purchase a TVL Option for a protocol that they believe has the potential for growth in TVL prior to expiry.
-3. The current TVL of SharedStake is approximately $49.4m as at 4:30(UTC) 10th April 2021.
+3. The current TVL of SharedStake is approximately $37m as at 4:30(UTC) 19th April 2021.

 Markets and Data Sources
-There are three assets approved as Collateral within SharedStake’s staking contracts.
-These pools are single sided SGT, SGT/ETH LP, and vETH2 staking.
+There are now five assets approved as Collateral within SharedStake’s staking contracts.
+These pools are single sided SGT, SGT/ETH LP, vETH2 staking, SGT/vETH2 Uniswap LP, and the Saddle vETH2 pool.
 To maintain consistency with existing price identifier UMIPs, it is suggested that TVL is calculated using the deepest Dex pools on Uniswap and Sushiswap.
 Additionally, there is a liquidity token that is accepted as collateral at Sharedstake.org, which the TVL can be calculated using the Uniswap liquidity / total circulating supply.
-The contract addresses for the three largest staking pools are as shown below:
+The contract addresses for the five staking pools are as shown below:
 1. SGT: 0xc637dB981e417869814B2Ea2F1bD115d2D993597
 2. SGT/ETH UNIv2 LP: 0x64A1DB33f68695df773924682D2EFb1161B329e8
 3. vETH2: 0xA919D7a5fb7ad4ab6F2aae82b6F39d181A027d35
+4. SGT/vETH2: 0x53dc9d5deb3b7f5cd9a3e4d19a2becda559d57aa
+5. vETH2 Saddle Pool: 0xCF91812631e37C01c443a4fa02DfB59ee2DDbA7c

+These pools consist of total tokens stake and the rewards that are to be distributed to stakers.
+This is easy to navigate with LP tokens by using Etherscan to understand the pools composition and split LPs from SGT rewards.

 It is proposed that these are treated in the above groups for the purposes of determining markets and data sources.
 For discussion on this see #Rationale
 Required questions